OpenEuroLLM/non_web_data/README.md

 - In DATE_OF_IDENTIFICATION it must be used the DD/MM/YYYY format.

 - In the DOWNLOAD_SOURCE column, it is better to use the URLs where the actual data is linked instead of the home page.
-For example, we would save the following URLs in this website: https://www.argia.eus/multimedia/podcastak and https://www.argia.eus/multimedia instead of https://www.argia.eus/.
+For example, we would save the following URLs in this website: https://www.argia.eus/multimedia/podcastak and https://www.argia.eus/multimedia instead of just https://www.argia.eus/.
 This will make the next step much easier.
 Multiple URLs separated by a line break can be saved in the same cell.

 - In MIXED_LANGUAGES, the languages must be separated by a comma (,), always written in the same form as in the LANGUAGE column, or as written before in any column if this language is not present in the LANGUAGE column.